E Ulu A Paʻa Fundraiser & Online Auction 2025

 Other questions?
 Email the Development Office at development@bishopmuseum.org or call 808.847.8281.

-We are opening a brand-new exhibition, Explore EXCORE, in the J. M. Long Gallery just in time for E Ulu A Paʻa.
+The grand opening for Bishop Museum’s newest exhibition, Explore EXCORE: The Art of Underwater Science, will be at 9 a.m. on Sunday, August 24.
 EXCORE is the Center for the Exploration of Coral Reef Ecosystems, an entity within Bishop Museum focused on innovating the latest technologies to explore coral-reef environments to discover and document biodiversity in ways previously not possible.
 Be the first to see amazing underwater imagery captured by the global pioneers who work at Bishop Museum and learn why biodiversity is so important to the future of humanity.

 Our Committee